 Ben Salem Wayside

-The most popular and prominent waterway in Rockbridge County is Maury River, the carver of Goshen Pass, watersports highway, outstanding fishery, and thriving habitat.
+The most popular and prominent waterway in Rockbridge County is the Maury River, the carver of Goshen Pass, a water sports highway, an outstanding fishery, and a thriving habitat.

 Ben Salem Wayside is one of the most popular access points on the river, and the shallow depths make it a favorite for wading anglers.